 In the world of sales, "personalization" refers to the practice of tailoring communication and outreach to the specific needs, preferences, and context of individual prospects.
 Sales professionals can build trust, credibility, and stronger relationships by demonstrating a deep understanding of the prospect's challenges and offering relevant solutions.

-However, the rise of AI-driven sales development representatives (SDRs) has led to a concerning trend: the illusion of personalization.
+However, the rise artificial intelligence also brings AI-driven sales development representatives (SDRs), that led to a concerning trend: the illusion of personalization.

 AI SDRs often rely on superficial personalization techniques, such as inserting a prospect's name or company into a generic template.
 This may give the appearance of a personalized approach, but it fails to deliver the depth and relevance required for truly meaningful engagement.
 As Sam Jacobs, the founder of Pavilion, pointed out in a recent podcast interview: